minesaki/microservice-sample/README.md

 2. **Running with Kubernetes:**
     - Docker and Kubernetes required.

         *Note: Developed with "Docker for Windows" and "Docker for Mac".
-Some components (e.g. Nginx Ingress controller) may not work properly on the other environments.*
+Some components (e.g. Nginx Ingress controller) may not work properly on the other environments. ( ref. https://github.com/kubernetes/ingress-nginx/blob/master/docs/deploy/index.md )*

         *Note: RabbitMQ is NOT required to be installed on your machine.*